 Mr. Glasheen practices in the area of commercial litigation in federal and state trial and appellate courts with a current emphasis on life insurance company and financial institutions litigation.
 Mr. Glasheen has also appeared pro hac vice in courts in other states, including federal court in New York and in federal and state courts in New Jersey.

-Mr. Glasheen has represented insurance clients for 20 years.
-This experience includes contractual disputes; sales practices litigation; multi-district litigation; interpleaders; policy rescissions; breach of non-policy contracts; claims for extra-contractual, statutory, bad faith and punitive damages; FINRA arbitrations; and claims decisions, both under ERISA and individual policies.
+Mr. Glasheen has represented insurance clients for 25 years.
+This experience includes contractual disputes; sales practices litigation; multi-district litigation; interpleaders; policy rescissions; breach of non-policy contracts; claims for extra-contractual, statutory, bad faith and punitive damages; and FINRA arbitrations.

-In a recent representation, Mr. Glasheen represented an insurer alleging that one of its brokers improperly delivered a life insurance policy.
+In one representation, Mr. Glasheen represented an insurer alleging that one of its brokers improperly delivered a life insurance policy.
 The two-week trial resulted in a $1.2 million jury verdict in favor of the insurer.